 Our lid was designed and painted by John Gerlach.
 Thanks John for this excellent work.

 Most people already know that Unami Lodge is on Facebook but now its official, Unami Lodge is now on Twitter and YouTube!
 We hope to add to our already-existing social media and with an aim to establish better communication with our members Unami Lodge has created a Twitter feed.
 Twitter and Facebook offer our members instant, constant and convenient information in a timely fashion.
 Unami's YouTube channel will allow us to post service weekend videos, National OA event promo videos & national event restrospective videos.
 We are always working to find new and effective ways of communicating with our members, young and old, to get the word out to the broadest spectrum of people.
 To follow us on Twitter, click on the Twitter button on the menu bar above.

 Are you interested in helping the lodge?
 Do you want to get involved but don’t know how?
 We have an answer!
 Become an OA Representative.
 You can serve your lodge by passing information from the Lodge to your unit and in the process fulfill the requirement for a leadership position and also get credit for the Participation Award.
 This is a great was to get involved in the Lodge and it is a vital program to the lodge.
 To become an OA Rep, just ask your unit leader to give you the form to fill out and then send it to the address on the bottom of the form or give it to your chapter chief.
 If your unit leader didn't get a form, or if you have any questions or problems, you should contact your chapter chief.

-Everyone interested in getting involved in the lodge should contact Lodge Chief, Spencer Robbins at email@example.com.
+Everyone interested in getting involved in the lodge should contact Lodge Chief, Kieron Pleis at firstname.lastname@example.org.
 We are always looking for additional people to help out on our committees, so pick one that interests you and jump on in.
 We look forward to working with all of you!